acids-ircam/vschaos2/README.md

 where `--config-name` is followed by the name of a configuration file in the `configs/` subfolder, `my_training` is a customized training name, `my_path` the location of the training, and `my_data` is the path of a formatted dataset (see section [data management](#data-management)).

 ### Supervised model
+Conditioning variational auto-encoders may be achieved in a semi-supervised fashion, allowing to constrain the generation to high-level external information [4].

 **Specifying metadata callbacks.** By default, metadata is imported as `int` labels.
 If you want a precise control over metadata parsing, additional arguments may be given to the dataset in the `.yaml` file :
 ```yaml
 data: